dandi/dandi-archive/doc/design/publish-1.md

 6. The dandiset is unlocked.

+7. An email is sent to the owners that the Dandiset is published.

 7. Asynchronously, manifest files (`dandiset.yaml` and `assets.yaml`) are written out to S3 describing the newly published Version by a background task.

 Say that a user publishes a Dandiset for the first time, modifies a single Asset, then publishes again.